Construction Balance Sheet: A How-to Guide for Owners (CFMA template)

 Download Your CFMA Balance Sheet Template

 Balance sheets can be hard to make, especially for people who haven't done it before.
-The Construction Financial Management Association (CFMA) offers a helpful template for construction businesses.
-It's a great starting point for your balance sheet.
+The Construction Financial Management Association (CFMA) offers a helpful template specifically designed for construction businesses.
+It includes all the construction-specific line items we just discussed, making it a great starting point for your balance sheet.

 How to Read a Balance Sheet to Make Smart Business Decisions

 So, you've prepared a balance sheet using the CFMA template.
 Now what?
 It's time to decode the story your balance sheet tells about your business.
-Here's a list of engaging questions to help you interpret the numbers:
+Here are the key ratios and metrics you should monitor:

 1. How's the Debt Situation?